 While can have a debilitating effect on a business, good continuity and recovery planning can ensure that the impact of even the most severe failure can result in minimal disruption.

-Here then are the best in disaster recovery and DRaaS service providers.
+Here then are the best Disaster Recovery (DR) services and DRaaS providers.

 When it comes to software, Microsoft is a veritable titan, and it offers a disaster recovery solution for enterprises.
 The Azure Site Recovery (opens in new tab) platform boasts automated protection and disaster recovery in the cloud.